fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

         ◦ eg. Windows8414x180.png
             ▪ 414 x 180

 APfMS needs these files in one folder together.
-Use the folder picker opened with the "Browse..." button (see #1 below) to select this folder and load the image file(s) and application binary.
+Use the folder selector opened with the "Browse..." button (see #1 below) to choose this folder and load the image file(s) and application binary.
 The "Item Type" (see #2 below) and "File Name" (see #3 below) columns are blank until APfMS finds the files needed.

 ![APfMS_LanguagesImagesAndApplicationTab_4.6.1](/AppPublisherForMicrosoftStore/Assets/HOWTO/APfMS_LanguagesImagesAndApplicationTab_4.6.1.png)